Wealth Leakage Report

 Cash flow can look “fine” while your equity return quietly collapses.

 You bought a property 12–18 years ago for $525K.
 Today it’s worth $1.05M.
-Your cash flow is about $1,600/month (after debt + operating expenses).
+Your cash flow is about $1,600/month after debt, operating expenses, and reserves (you are collecting reserves, right?).
 You think: “I’m doing great.”

 But when you calculate your actual Return on Equity — what your current equity is earning — the number is often closer to 4–6%.